ckagiri/predictor/README.md

 - Represents a ranked listing of users in a competition.
 - From a leaderboard the user can see where they stand in comparison to other players.
 - _[note]_ Currently all Leaderboards are Global and one of two types - Global-Round or Global-Season
-- Global refers to the total set of users competiting in particular season tournament.
+- Global refers to the total set of users competiting in a particular season tournament.
 All Global-\* boards are public by default and can be viewed by anyone.
-- For each active season or round there is one corresponding Global-Season or Global-Round Leaderboard
+- For each active season or round there is one corresponding Global-Season or Global-Round Leaderboard respectively.

 ### UserScore

 - Represents the cumulative total scores of a predictor's **GameRound** or **Season** predictions in RankedOrder.
 - Each UserScore belongs to one and only one **Leaderboard**.
 - Alternatively, it represents the position of a predictor within a Leaderboard.
 It holds a new and previous position of the predictor, based on the scores.
-- It orders the scores by
+- The scores are ordered by
   - i) total points (highest first) then by
   - ii) most correct outcomes
   - iii) most correct scores